HONG1992/permamodel/README.md

 bmi\bmi_impl.f90 contains all required subroutines.
 All input files are in examples folder.
 The gipl_cfg.cfg contains an information about input files location and parameters setup.

-How to build an executables.
+How to build executables for GIPL model.
 -----
 To build the BMI Fortran-bindings and tests: